For me, most of life begins and ends with the sharing and celebration of food.

 All of this, I combine in my eatery, aiming to set a slower pace, but one with a bit of meaning... and possibly some celebration!

-With our 10th year of existence this month, our wanderings have finally reached the place to where we would venture into evening trade.
+With our 10th year of existence in 2023, our wanderings have finally reached the place to where we would venture into evening trade.
 With our proteas firmly in our hair, and the stars our guide, please join in our adventure towards an evening wine and food journey.

 Our story starts early in the morning, and ends when the music hushes into prayer, and the dim closing light at the end of the day fades over the glasses and floors…